thisisxolani/ivyarc/frontend/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+API base URL configuration (if applicable) should be provided via environment files or runtime configuration.
+See `src/environments` or the project’s configuration service for details.

 ## Code scaffolding